YSZhuoyang/go-dispatcher/README.md

         disp := dispatcher.NewDispatcher(0)
         disp.Spawn(1000)

-3. Start listening to new jobs
+3. Start listening to new jobs.

         disp.Start()

-4. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job)
+4. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).

         type myJob struct {
             // ...